brycehowitson/GDE9000/README.md

 17. HMW deal with Free Slack’s limitations
 18. HMW maintain momentum after this event
 19. HMW support community career/professional goals

+---

+## Findings/Solutions from The 2019 Global Summit Design Sprint

+- Make setup and organization easier by pulling data from GDE App and Hoteliers
+- Suggest contact info, channels to join, people to contact and generate bio info from above data sets
+- Create a "points" system to show appreciation and engagement.
+Points can be gifted to others or awarded for providing reviews, edits, suggestions, etc. Points "may" be a trackable GDE Activity
+- Crowdsource event information.
+This may include tips for what to bring/things to do in various places around the world, suggestions for content or audience types, ride sharing, etc.